Finance should be a servant, but never a master.

 “Again, a number of norms or rules are set in place where asset managers get very handsome rewards for effectively very little work.

-“If you look at the empirical evidence on the act of Asset Management industry, most active asset managers don’t produce any value.
+“If you look at the empirical evidence on the act of the Asset Management industry, most active asset managers don’t produce any value.
 They can’t do better than a broad based index fund over any long period of time.

 “And yet, of course, they charge these ridiculously high fees that allow them to make out like bandits.
 Where is the incentive really for them to solve this problem?”